Women in STEM

 "What a scientist looks like can be pretty varying..."

-Women have been an integral part of science for centuries, yet they have often labored in the margins, rendered invisible by cultural and social practices and norms that elevated men and stereotypical masculinity.
-Today, more women than ever have entered scientific and technical fields; yet serious inequalities persist in their recruitment, retainment, and advancement.
-The challenges faced by girls and women interested in science range from blatant discrimination and harassment to more subtle and pervasive ideologies and systemic biases, which cause them to feel unwelcome or inadequate.
-When women do make it into academic research, the tradeoffs they make in order to survive and thrive may exact a high personal cost.
+Today, more women have the opportunity to excel in scientific and technical fields.
+However, there are serious inequalities that persist during their recruitment, retainment, and advancement.
+Women in STEM struggle with a range of challenges from blatant discrimination and harassment.
+To a more subtle and pervasive ideologies and systemic biases, which can cause anyone to feel unwelcome or inadequate in their field.
+Now you could point out that a woman can make it into academic research even with these obstacles However, the tradeoffs they make in order to survive and thrive may exact a high personal cost.

 Learn about the design of this exhibit.